An Incredible Journey

 It’s summer.
 It’s hot.
 Cooling off in the kiddie pool with my five kids, we heard cat calls from a fireman friend of ours — he hailed to the yard sporting a new tattoo.
 “Ya know, ya could do this!
 With your art skills and training, ya could do this!”
 So I went and got a tattoo at great southern in College Park.
 The place was filled with people in an open format style, no privacy.
 Small, cramped and smoky, it was my turn.
 I had chosen a rose to be placed on my hip.
 It was $350.00, half our mortgage payment.
 “Drop the laundry!” barked the lady with ill fitting cowboy boots and a smudged sweatshirt.
 Hmmm.
 I asked for a sheet of some sort to cover my ass which every swinging dick could see.
 It wasn’t a pleasant experience; she smelled of an ashtray and growled a lot but I was hooked.
 I wanted more.

 The lady started coloring in my rose backwards and when I stopped her, she asked if I was a tattoo artist.
 “No, but I create other artforms and you’re coloring in this rose wrong.”
 Oddly enough, the next day she showed up at our home, bearing coffee.
 Offering me an apprenticeship, she said she liked my “sauciness.”
 Unhappy working at the shop where I met her, she was seeking a way out.
 Wanted to open her own shop.
-She thought I’d be good at tattooing because of my attitude.
-Lynn Iverson.
+She thought I’d be good at tattooing because of my attitude. lynn iverson.
 Even typing her name makes my skin crawl but she gave me the opportunity to learn the craft of tattooing.
-Pigment mixing, needle building, drawing flash all summer, we opened Dark Horse Tattoo in Hyattsville, MD Labor Day weekend, 1985.
+That summer was spent pigment mixing, needle building, drawing flash all summer, practicing the art of tattoo on family members and friends then we opened Dark Horse Tattoo in Hyattsville, MD Labor Day weekend, 1985.
 I count my first paid application of a small bird tattoo as the beginning of my professional career.
-Stay tuned.
-More to come 🙂

 Tags: , , , , , , , , , , , , , , , ,